Teradata/product-help/Console/IETest/Query-Write-Data-Cloud-Object-Storage-Review.md

 ### Import Data into Vantage from Data Stored on Amazon S3

-To persist data from a cloud object store, use a CREATE TABLE AS statement as follows:
+To persist data from a cloud object store, use a CREATE TABLE AS statement:

 ```
 CREATE TABLE AS sample_data_local ( SELECT * FROM sample_data ) WITH DATA;